Disappearance of Patricia Meehan: Reported sightings

-Over two weeks later, on May 30, a woman resembling Meehan was seen by a passing truck driver on Interstate 90 in rural Washington state.
+Over two weeks later, on May 30, a woman resembling Meehan was seen by a passing truck driver on Interstate 90 in rural Washington State.
 The driver offered her a ride, which she declined, and the woman told another passing female motorist that her car had broken down and that she was going to find a phone.
 Another alleged sighting of Meehan was reported the following week in Tacoma, Washington, by a Port of Tacoma employee who claimed to have seen her at a truck stop on Interstate 5 asking strangers for directions to Aberdeen.

 By June 1989, over twenty-five sightings of Meehan had been reported, three of which were confirmed by police.
 Other reported sightings of Meehan were received by law enforcement throughout the Pacific Northwest, many at truck stops between Montana and Seattle.
-Law enforcement believed Meehan may have been in Washington state during this time, as her sister lived in Seattle and her (Meehan's) ex-boyfriend, Kurt Fletcher, lived in Spokane.
+Law enforcement believed Meehan may have been in Washington State during this time, as her sister lived in Seattle and her (Meehan's) ex-boyfriend, Kurt Fletcher, lived in Spokane.

 On August 30, 1990, a transient woman was arrested by police in Coeur d'Alene, Idaho, for littering.
 The woman bore a resemblance to Meehan, and the arresting officer initially believed it to be her.
 On September 1, the woman appeared in a Kootenai County court, where she claimed before the judge to be a missionary traveling between Montana and Washington.
-Although the reported sighting made news in The Seattle Times, it was confirmed through fingerprint analysis that the woman was in fact not Meehan.
+Although the reported sighting made news in The Seattle Times, it was confirmed through fingerprint analysis that the woman was not Meehan.
 Speaking to the media and law enforcement, Fletcher noted there was a "strong resemblance" and that the woman had a similar voice to Meehan's.

 Media depictions

-Meehan's case was featured on NBC's Unsolved Mysteries on November 1, 1989, which would have been Meehan's 38th birthday, on episode 6, season 2.
+Meehan's case was featured on NBC's Unsolved Mysteries on November 1, 1989, season 2, episode 6, which would have been Meehan's 38th birthday.